uinix-js/uinix-ui/readme.md

 ### [Svelte]
 [![react][codesandbox-badge]](https://codesandbox.io/s/svelte-podxh)

-> This demo is not fully functional.
+> **Note:** This demo is not fully functional.
 I am unfamiliar and unable to pass Svelte component `slots` into **uinix-ui** components.
 Currently, all slots are rendered as siblings instead of children 😭.
 Please help improve on this example if you are more familiar with the relevant Svelte best practices.

 ## Presets